pl3onasm/Programming-fundamentals/Program-proofs/Exercises/README.md

 imperative implementation
 ```

-Alternatively, an intermediate recursive specification may still be used, provided that its equivalence with the original specification is also machine-verified:
+Alternatively, when a separate intermediate recursive specification is introduced, its relation to the original formalized specification is also machine-verified:

 ```text
 original formalized specification